SkafteNicki/dtu_mlops/s9_scalable_applications/inference.md

         ```

         The tuple needs to have length 5.
 Challenge: Can you construct the tuple using `for` loops, such that the code
-        works for arbitrary size networks?
+        works for arbitrary-size networks?

-    2. Next prune using the `global_unstructured` function to globally prune the tuple of parameters
+    2. Next prune using the `global_unstructured` function to globally prune the tuple of parameters.

         ```python
         prune.global_unstructured(